 Barcelona is a very popular destination in Europe for a short weekend city break.
 But even for a longer beach holiday this is a favorite vacation city for many people.
 What makes Barcelona so popular?
 The climate, the architecture, the landmarks, the squares, the history and last but not least its perfect location.
 Barcelona is one of the few cities in the world that is not just an amazing city to stroll through but also has a proper beach.
 This is your perfect guide for visiting Barcelona for a weekend.
 With things to do, places to see, restaurants and transportation tips.

 How to get around in Barcelona

 Barcelona has a very well organized subway system.
 I have visited many cities where they have an underground, but I consider the Barcelona subway as one of the better ones I’ve seen.
 They are fast, reliable, clean and efficient!

 Flying to Barcelona?
 Click here to find a guide for buying a Spain sim card at Barcelona Airport.
-If you want to wait till you are in the city then my guide for the best sim card in Spain for tourists in 2022 will come in handy.
+If you want to wait till you are in the city then my guide for the best sim card for Spain in 2023 will come in handy.

 The easiest way is to get the Hola BCN Card.
 A 48 hour card cost you only about €15.
 The advantages of this card?
 Unlimited travels with Barcelona’s public transport.
 Also included is transportation from and to El Prat Airport (BCN), and the Montjuïc funicular.
 You can buy the card at the airport or any subway or train station.
 This is definitely a winner if you are spending a weekend in Barcelona.
 You can also get 24 hour cards which are even cheaper.
 A one-way ticket from Barcelona Airport to the city costs approximately €5.